joshuar49/EvilSmurf2/DBD_Code/Wireshark/README.md

 ./streamline.sh
 ```

-8. Ensure that the strings are found in the ```bash output.txt``` file and the ```bash filter.txt``` file (if you've enabled the grep command).
+8. Ensure that the strings are found in the ```output.txt``` file and the ```filter.txt``` file (if you've enabled the grep command).
 You will also be given an confirmation of the Wireshark file's existence in the terminal, or a notice otherwise.